 - Basler brunsli - Swiss chocolate almond cookies

-- Plus get more ideas in the Holiday recipes archives.
+- Plus get more ideas in the Christmas recipes archives.
 For another festive baking idea, try my cinnamon star bread.

 Ingredients